 Uber or Lyft Driver

 Ridesharing apps have become so popular that “Uber” is now used as a verb as well as a noun.
 You must meet several requirements to become a driver for a rideshare service.
-For example, to become a Lyft driver, you must be at least 21 years old, own an iPhone or Android phone, have a state’s driver’s license that is at least one year old and pass a DMV and background check, in addition to certain vehicle requirements.
+For example, to become a Lyft driver, you must be at least 21 years old, own an iPhone or Android phone, have a state’s driver’s license that is at least one year old and pass a DMV and background check, in addition to other requirements.

 Average hourly pay and salary information is according to PayScale, which uses real-time, market-enabled compensation models to provide salary information for workers and employers unless otherwise noted.